 - Garnish: orange wedge

-Add all the ingredients into a shaker with ice and shake until well-chilled.
+Add Southern Comfort, sloe gin, amaretto and orange juice to a shaker with ice and shake until well-chilled.

 Strain into a highball glass over fresh ice.
 Or, if serving as a shot, divide among shot glasses.